iammiracle/supaR2/README.md

 - Review the Error Details section for specific error messages
 - Ensure the image URLs in your tables are correctly formatted
 - Verify that the source files exist in Supabase Storage

+## Architecture

+The application is built with a modern React architecture:

+- **Server Actions**: Next.js server actions for secure, type-safe API calls
+- **Connection Store**: Centralized state management using Zustand with persistence
+- **Component Isolation**: Each component maintains its own state using React hooks
+- **Hydration Management**: Careful handling of client/server state to prevent hydration mismatches

 ## License